zachcarlson/ASLImageRecognition/README.md

 ## How to Execute Notebook:

+PreProcess.py expects an "uncropped" directory in the working directory with images to be cropped.

 All of the code in this project needs to be opened in a Jupyter notebook environment.
 We recommend using [Anaconda](https://www.anaconda.com/products/individual).
 Additionally, this code can be run in Google Colab or your preferred Python coding environment, assuming folder organization remains unchanged.

 ## Known Limitations of Project: